martinni/ninamartin/_posts/2021-04-19-complexity.markdown

 Big O notation.

-Every CS student and aspiring software engineer have learnt to understand it and use it to describe the efficiency of their code.
+Every CS student and aspiring software engineer has learnt to understand it and use it to describe the efficiency of their code.
 It's an obligatory step of the tech interview, the question everyone expects after solving the coding test: "What is the runtime complexity of your implementation?".
 Just to make sure that we have the fundamentals covered, that we understand what we're doing.

 So what does it mean when an algorithm runs in, say, O(n<sup>2</sup>)?
 Well easy, that means that the runtime of the algorithm grows quadratically with the input size...